pragyan2905/Multi-Sectoral-Inflation-Predictor/README.md

 ## Contributing

-Contributions are welcome.
+Contributions are welcomed.
 Please feel free to submit a pull request or open an issue to discuss potential changes.